Books and Records Retention

 • After the first 2 years, records may be moved to less-accessible storage but must remain preserved through the full retention period

-• The window does not change with the tier: a 6-year record sits in easily-accessible storage for years 1 and 2 and may move to archival for years 3 through 6
+• The window does not change with the tier: for most records a 6-year record sits in easily-accessible storage for years 1 and 2 and may move to archival for years 3 through 6

 Think of it this way: Imagine a filing cabinet next to the compliance officer's desk and a warehouse in New Jersey.
 Years 1 and 2 of every record live in the cabinet (or its electronic equivalent, with prompt retrieval).
 Years 3 through 6 can live in the warehouse, but they cannot be destroyed.
 Only after year 6 does the destruction clock kick in for a 6-year record.